 We help you succeed in the long-run!

-At Pacific Bay Recovery, our goal is long-term treatment, recovery, and success, which is why we offer intensive outpatient services.
-Outpatient rehabilitation is where a patient travels to a center to attend therapy sessions and can return home the same day.
+At Pacific Bay Recovery, our goal is long-term treatment, recovery, and success, which is why we offer intensive outpatient drug rehab and outpatient alcohol rehab treatment services.
+Outpatient rehabilitation, including outpatient dual diagnosis, is where a patient travels to a center to attend therapy sessions and can return home the same day.
 While you may be discharged from our facilities after our doctors are confident that you are doing well enough to go home, you may still need continual accountability and emotional support to succeed.